Exploiting nodes symmetries to control synchronization and consensus patterns in multiagent systems: Application to linear systems

 that has the same form of the auxiliary network \eqref{eq:lti_aux}.
-From \textbf{H3}, this latter network achievess consensus and therefore following the same line of reasoning in the proof of Theorem \ref{thm:pattern_synch}, we can conclude that network \eqref{eq:lti_cl} reaches $\gamma$-bipartite consensus. \end{proof} \begin{remark} In \cite{zhang2016bipartite} the authors studied bipartite consensus of multi-agent system over directed signed graph showing the equivalence between bipartite consensus problems \cite{altafini2013consensus} and classical consensus problems in diffusive networks.
-However, the authors considered only the anti-symmetric case, that is $\gamma=-I_n$.
-Note that the matrix $-I_n$ commutes with every square matrix and therefore this is a special case of the more general results presented here. \end{remark}
+From \textbf{H3}, this latter network achieves consensus and therefore, as in the proof of Theorem \ref{thm:pattern_synch}, we can conclude that network \eqref{eq:lti_cl} achieves $\gamma$-bipartite consensus. \end{proof} \begin{remark} In \cite{zhang2016bipartite} the authors studied bipartite consensus in diffusive networks, which, in the context of our results, corresponds to the case where $\gamma=-I_n$.
+Note that the matrix $-I_n$ commutes with every square matrix $A$ and therefore the result of \cite{zhang2016bipartite} is a special case of Corollary \ref{thm:lti}. \end{remark}